swe-robertkibet/tcp-multiplexed-server/README.md

 Error handling was something I spent time getting right.
 Network programming has lots of edge cases - clients can disconnect unexpectedly, system calls can be interrupted by signals, and you need to handle partial reads/writes.
 I tried to handle these gracefully without cluttering the main logic too much.
 The logging system prints timestamped messages so you can track what's happening during operation.

 One thing I learned is that signal handling with select() requires some care.
 I set up handlers for SIGINT and SIGTERM to allow graceful shutdown, but had to account for select() being interrupted by signals.
 The EINTR check in the main loop handles this properly.

+The logging system includes color-coded output that makes it much easier to follow what's happening.
+Server status messages appear in green, connection events in blue, message traffic in yellow, and errors in red.
+The colors automatically disable when output is redirected to files or pipes, so it works well in both interactive and automated environments.

 ## Project Structure